manofgod747/The-Fundamental-Principles-of-Law/README.md

 ## Crime
 § 1 Trespassing on others freedom by means of coercion.

 § 2 Crimes of passion.
-To perform physical or psychological violence on another because of emotional rage because of jealously or percieved infidelity
+To perform physical or psychological violence on another because out of emotional rage in face of jealously or percieved infidelity

 ## Punishment
-§ 1 Isolation and rehabilitation
+§ 1 Indemnity
-§ 2 Exile
+§ 2 Isolation and rehabilitation
-§ 3 Indemnity
+§ 3 Exile
 § 4 Death

 ## Specification